-ship designed exclusively for the carriage of refrigerated cargoes in holds, including the ship dedicated to the carriage of fruit juice in refrigerated cargo tanks (refrigerated cargo carrier); combination carrier:
+ship designed exclusively for the carriage of refrigerated cargoes in holds, including the ship dedicated to the carriage of fruit juice in refrigerated cargo tanks (refrigerated cargo carrier);

+combination carrier;

 passenger ship (a ship which carries more than 12 passengers), no required EEDI applies; cruise passenger ships having non-conventional propulsion, delivered on or after 1 September 2019.
+In addition, to cruise passenger ships having conventional propulsion delivered before this date, only the attained EEDI applies;

-From 1 September 2015 for cruise passenger ships having ro-ro cargo ship, delivered on or after 1 September 2019.
+ro-ro cargo ship, delivered on or after 1 September 2019.
 For ro-ro cargo ships delivered before this date only the attained EEDI applies;